ibm-cloud-docs/vpc/backup_service_vpc_ts-snapshot-source-volume-busy.md

 You receive an [event notification](/docs/vpc?topic=vpc-event-notifications-events#event-notifications-list) with the event type 'snapshots-source-volume-busy'.
 {: tsSymptoms}

-Your backup snapshot could not be created because the parent volume is performing an operation that blocks the locking that's needed to create the snapshots.
+Your backup snapshot wasn't created because the parent volume is performing an operation that blocks the locking that is needed to create the snapshots.
 {: tsCauses}

-Wait until the volume operation is complete, and let the next scheduled backup job create the backup.
+Wait until the volume operation is complete, and allow the next scheduled backup job to create the backup.
 {: tsResolve}